trustathsh/irondhcp/README.md

-irondhpc
+irondhcp
 ========

-This package contains an *experimental* IF-MAP client which can be used in combination with the ISC DHCP server [1] to publish ip-mac metadata on links between ip-address and mac-address identifiers.
+This package contains an *experimental* IF-MAP client which can be used in combination with the [ISC DHCP server][1] to publish ip-mac metadata on links between ip-address and mac-address identifiers.
 It does not represent a standalone DHCP server.

 The program was written using Java.
 For communication purposes ifmapj is used.
-Communication between the MAP client and MAP server is done using IF-MAP 2.0 [2].
+Communication between the MAP client and MAP server is done using [IF-MAP 2.0][2].

 Development was started within the IRON project at Hochschule Hannover (Hannover University of Applied Sciences and Arts).
-The implementation is now maintained and extended within the ESUKOM research project.
-More information about the projects can be found at [3].
+The implementation is now maintained and extended within the [ESUKOM research project][3].
+More information about the projects can be found at.

 How it works